noshiro-pf/mono/packages/utils/io-ts/docs/spec.md

 export const isYearMonthDate = (a: unknown): a is YearMonthDate =>
     isRecord(a) &&
-    IRecord.hasKeyValue(a, 'year', isYearEnum) &&
+    RecordUtils.hasKeyValue(a, 'year', isYearEnum) &&
-    IRecord.hasKeyValue(a, 'month', isMonthEnum) &&
+    RecordUtils.hasKeyValue(a, 'month', isMonthEnum) &&
-    IRecord.hasKeyValue(a, 'date', isDateEnum);
+    RecordUtils.hasKeyValue(a, 'date', isDateEnum);

 const d = yearMonthDateDefaultValue;